ProgrammerL900/Python-practice/README.md

 # Python-practice

-Practicing Python with teach yourself help books
+Practicing Python on my own with guided practice books

+* Teach Yourself VISUALLY Python by Guy Hart-Davis and Ted Hart-Davis